About Me

 Growing up in Morocco's multilingual environment shaped my perspective on technology's role in cultural expression.
 As a child using computers in foreign languages, I experienced firsthand the disconnect between technology and cultural identity — a challenge that later inspired my work in localization and language technology.

-Strongly driven by curiosity, and thankful for the knowledge and resources available to me, I have always been fascinated by how the world works, from natural phenomenae to human-made dynamics.
+Strongly driven by curiosity, and thankful for the knowledge and resources available to me, I have always been fascinated by how the world works, from natural phenomena to human-made dynamics.
 This curiosity has led me to pursue research and innovation both as a personal interest and as a professional endeavor.

 I dabbled in computer science, theoretical physics, and linguistics and simulation of complex systems since I was a child - my first working line of code was in BASIC on an Amstrad CPC at six years old, and I have pursued a deeper understanding of the universe and our societies ever since.
 I prefer to acquire knowledge by learning and doing over other more rigid and formal routes.